valekuro/stargazers/README.md

 ```
 ## src folder
 ### Api
-In this folder you can find functions for GitHub API calls, in particular:
+For this application [APIs Github](https://docs.github.com/en/rest/repos?apiVersion=2022-11-28) have been used.
+Here you can find functions for these APIs calls, in particular:
-* getUserRepository: giving a username, it gets his repositories;
+* getUserRepository[/users/{username}/repos](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-repositories-for-the-authenticated-user): giving a username, it gets his repositories;
-* getInformationsByUsername: get all informations about a specific user;
+* getInformationsByUsername[/users/{username}](https://docs.github.com/en/rest/users/users?apiVersion=2022-11-28#get-a-user): get all informations about a specific user;
-* getStargazers: get the list of users who have added a specific repository to their favourite;
+* getStargazers[/repos/{owner}/{repo}/stargazers](https://docs.github.com/en/rest/activity/starring?apiVersion=2022-11-28#list-stargazers): get the list of users who have added a specific repository to their favourite;
 ### Components
 In this folder there are the main components of the application.
 These components will make up the screens.
 Each component folder contains at least two of these files: